manaschubby/automatic-adventure/README.md

 The system provides three main tasks that can be run through the CLI:

+Note: All options in the following tasks are optional.
+The arguments that are not provided will be prompted interactively.
+Please reach out to the team leader in case you are having any issues running the tasks.

 ### Task 1: Tic-Tac-Toe Bernoulli Trials

 Run multiple Tic-Tac-Toe games between two LLMs and analyze the results:

+Output of trials will be game files and the Exercise1.png in `output` folder

 ```bash
 python -m src task1 [options]